 Owned by the singing legend herself, Asha Bhosle set up her critically acclaimed restaurant back in 2002.
 Portraying her love for cooking and hosting guests, Asha Bhosle included her personal kitchen favorites into the menu apart from the traditional Indian food, introducing her guests to her sumptuous recipes.

-Most people who are already familiar with her magical voice, relate to-tally to her magical recipes and if you ever get lucky, the legend might just check on your experience herself.
-The ambiance is also carefully selected to relate to Asha Bhosle’s legacy and the background scores are her evergreen classics.
+Most people who are already familiar with her magical voice, come here to enjoy her magical recipes and if you ever get lucky, the legend might check on your experience herself.
+The ambiance is set up in a way to give an ode to Asha Bhosle’s legacy and background scores from her evergreen classics are played all night long

 Must-tries here are the Biriyanis and Dal Makhani.
 Pair it with a bottle of wine and the food taste will linger in your mouth for quite some time.